vipulpandey/karna/_posts/2017-2-17-Kaabil_vs_raees.md

 Recently, Sharukh's and Hritik's ( bollywood superstars) fans were fighing all over the social media about who earned more money, apparently that's the paramenter of success in India big screens.
 Various sources of Media reported different facts and figures to declare a winner.

 However, I was really pissed at the parameter of comparison without the regard for all the facts and its relative cause on the outcome.
-So, I scrapped the data  from a famous media source and tried to find the real winner.
+So, I scrapped the data  from a famous media source (India Today) and tried to find the real winner.

 Getting the data: